learn-co-curriculum/intro-to-tic-tac-toe-rb/README.md

 ## Why build Tic Tac Toe?

-I'm sure you're really excited about building the next Facebook or Instagram, but like most things in life, we have to crawl before we walk, and walk before we run, and build Tic Tac Toe before we build large and complex applications.
+I'm sure you're really excited about building the next Facebook or Instagram, but like most things in life, we have to crawl before we walk, and walk before we run---and build Tic Tac Toe before we build large and complex applications.

-Tic Tac Toe is a simple ruleset that flexes the basic concepts in programming, like data structures for storing the board, conditional logic for knowing whose turn it is or if someone has won.
+Tic Tac Toe is a simple game that flexes the basic concepts in programming.
+For example, a Tic Tac Toe program requires data structures for storing the board and conditional logic for knowing whose turn it is or if someone has won.

-Because of the simple game rules, Tic Tac Toe is very easy to decompose into discrete, small, functionality, that we can then put together to create a complete game.
-This process of decomposition and synthesis, breaking something down and putting it back together, is absolutely essential to programming.
+Tic Tac Toe's simple rules are very easy to decompose into small, discrete functions that we can put together to create a complete game.
+This process of *decomposition* and *synthesis*, breaking something down and putting it back together, is absolutely essential to programming.

 The simple interface Tic Tac Toe requires, a basic 3 x 3 grid, is also easy to port to multiple interfaces.
 We can build a command line version of Tic Tac Toe or a web-based version.
 We can even build a SMS version of Tic Tac Toe if we wanted.